orra-dev/orra/README.md

 The best part?
 This same pattern works for complex multi-service and multi-agent scenarios.
 Orra handles the complexity while you focus on building your application.

-## Alpha Release Features
+## Alpha Features & Limitations

-### Dynamic Orchestration
+### Available Now

 * LLM-powered task decomposition and routing
+* In-memory execution tracking with exactly-once guarantees
+* Smart service health handling with execution pausing and heartbeat monitoring
+* Short-term retries with exponential backoff (up to 5 attempts)
+* Simple JavaScript SDK with TypeScript support
+* CLI for Orra-powered projects management
 * Automatic parallel execution optimization
 * Built-in service discovery

-### Alpha Reliability Features

-* Automatic retries with exponential backoff
-* Service health monitoring
-* In-memory execution tracking
-* Exactly-once execution
-* Smart service health handling:
-    * WebSocket heartbeat monitoring
-    * Automatic pause on outages (up to 30-minute recovery)
-    * Short-term retries with exponential backoff (up to 5 attempts)
-* Retryable vs permanent failure classification
-* Basic logging for debugging

-### Developer Experience
+### Current Limitations

-* Simple JavaScript SDK
-* CLI for Orra-powered applications management
-* Local development environment
-* Clear error messages
+1. **Storage**: All state is in-memory and will be lost on control plane restart
+2. **Deployment**: Single-instance only, designed for local development
+3. **Recovery**: Limited to individual service recovery
+4. **SDKs**: JavaScript/TypeScript only

-## Coming Soon
+### Coming Soon

-- Persistent storage (currently in-memory only)
+* Persistent storage
-- Additional language SDKs
+* Additional language SDKs
-- Streaming for task processing
+* Streaming for task processing
-- Distributed deployment support
-- Continuously adjust Agent workflows during runtime
+* Continuous adjustment of Agent workflows during runtime
-- Resource Reallocation based on performance and changing needs
+* Resource Reallocation based on performance and changing needs
-- Rate limiting and backpressure
-- Production deployment guides
-- Enhanced monitoring and observability
+* Distributed deployment
-- and many more planned
+.. and many more planned

-## Documentation

-- 🎓 Getting Started
-- 📚 JavaScript SDK
-- 🛠️ CLI Guide
-- 🔬 Alpha Limitations

 ## Examples

-- 📱 Chat Application - E-commerce customer service with a delivery specialised agent
+- 📱 [Chat Application](examples/ecommerce-chat-js) - E-commerce customer service with a delivery specialised agent
-- 🔄 Echo Service - Simple example showing core concepts
+- 🔄 [Echo Service](examples/echo-js) - Simple example showing core concepts

-## Alpha Testing Community
+## Join Our Alpha Testing Community

 **We're looking for developers who:**